-Unfortunately, there is no cure for Alzheimer’s disease right now.
+Unfortunately, there is no cure for Alzheimer’s disease.
 Instead, treatment focuses on alleviating the symptoms and slowing the progression.
 If you are caring for a loved one with Alzheimer’s disease, there are strategies that can help!

 - Get good sleep.
 Sometimes, people with Alzheimer's will become more agitated in the evenings.
 They may begin to mix up their nights and days, or they may only sleep in short spurts.
 Disrupted sleep contributes to confusion, fatigue and agitation.
 Ask your doctor about good sleep hygiene practices and other ways to promote healthy sleep.

 - Stay vigilant about safety issues.
 Most people with dementia are not able to drive safely.
 They may leave the home and get lost and may be more vulnerable to scams.
-They often have difficulty taking medications correctly and are at risk of overdosing.
+They often have difficulty taking medications correctly, and start to make mistakes with their finances.
 When they become upset or agitated, they may also become physically aggressive towards family members.
 All of these issues need to be closely monitored.
 You may need to take away car keys, install additional locks on the doors or take over their finances or medication management.
 Talk to your doctor if any of these are a concern, and they can work with you to build a plan.

 - Take care of yourself.
 Caring for a loved one with dementia can be a roller coaster of emotions.
 High-quality treatment of Alzheimer's disease will include the entire family.
-Caring for a loved one with dementia at home can be rewarding, but the demands will continue to grow as the disease progresses.
 Caregiver support is vital to the health of the entire family unit.
 Caregivers can get connected with various community resources, such as organizations like the Alzheimer’s Association.
 Educational seminars, meetings and books such as The 36 Hour Day can also be helpful.
 Caregiver support groups offer valuable emotional support and planning assistance.

-Here at Ochsner, our Brain Health and Cognitive Disorders Program offers supportive services and regular check-ins with caregivers in addition to cognitive testing and evaluation for the patient.
+Here at Ochsner, our Brain Health and Cognitive Disorders Program offers individualized caregiver support with regular check-ins, in addition to cognitive testing and evaluation for the patient.
 We help the patient and their family develop behavioral plans to manage symptoms, track safety issues, discuss new concerns as they arise and connect patients to additional services as needed.
 We also have a free Virtual Education Series for dementia caregivers offered via zoom.